At a Glance

 Migration & Range Maps

-In North American waters, winters from edge of pack ice south to Maryland, far offshore, mostly just seaward from edge of continental shelf.
-Has strayed south to Florida.
+In North American waters, the Atlantic Puffin winters from the edge of pack ice south to Maryland, far offshore, mostly just seaward from edge of continental shelf.
+It has strayed south to Florida.
 European birds may move into warmer waters, reaching western Mediterranean and northwest Africa.
-Capable of moving long distances; young birds banded in Iceland and Europe have been recovered in eastern Canada.
+The Atlantic Puffin is capable of moving long distances; young birds banded in Iceland and Europe have been recovered in eastern Canada.

 Description

-13" (33 cm).
-Summer adults unmistakable (no range overlap with other puffins).
-In winter, bill is somewhat smaller and less colorful (after outer plates are shed), face is grayer.
-Immatures have bill even smaller, but still recognizably different shape from other auks in Atlantic.
+Sexes similar — Length: 10–13 in (25–33 cm); wingspan: 18 in–2 ft 1 in (47–63 cm); weight: 11–19 oz (310–550 g).
+Atlantic Puffin summer adults are unmistakable (no range overlap with other puffins).
+In winter, the bill is somewhat smaller and less colorful (after outer plates are shed), face is grayer.
+Immature Atlantic Puffin has smaller bill, but still recognizably different shape from other auks in Atlantic.

 Size